 Creating an online store is one of the final parts.
-There is a lot of research that has to be conducted when planning what store to open and what potential customers want.
+Much research has to be conducted when planning what store to open and what potential customers want.
 That is why we will go through 5 things you need to do to have a successful start.

 - Research eCommerce business models